 Andrea Glandon: Yes.
-From Dorothy Gordon, tone is whiny in some places using language that res.
-From Borothy Gordon, tone is willly in some places using language that would encourage blowback.
+From Dorothy Gordon, tone is whiny in some places using language that would encourage blowback.
 It is way too wordy and some of the background history could have been put in a different document.
 However, the three wants are clear.

-Okay.
+Jim Trengrove: Okay.
 Bruna.

-Just with regards to the language as well, it's maybe behavior that some of us that are lawyers we tend to take on.
+Bruna Santos: Just with regards to the language as well, it's maybe behavior that some of us that are lawyers we tend to take on.
 Like, we tend to overdue stuff and do, like, these really fancy words and language in order to communicate, like, a really quick and direct message.